MPvHarmelen/Noughts-n-Crosses/README.md

 Uses Python 3 and Pygame.
-Put `functions.py` somewhere your python installation can find it (check you python path for this).
+Put `functions.py` somewhere your Python installation can find it (check your Python path for this).